tawi1/DotsTrafficCity/docs/source/index.rst

-Welcome to DOTS Traffic System documentation!
+Welcome to DOTS Traffic City documentation!
 ===================================

-**DOTS Traffic System** is a tool for quickly creating performant city traffic.
+**DOTS Traffic City** is a tool for quickly creating performant city traffic.

-You can buy it from unity asset store: `DOTS Traffic System <https://assetstore.unity.com/>`_
+You can buy it from unity asset store: `DOTS Traffic City <https://assetstore.unity.com/>`_

 Check out the :doc:`gettingstarted` section for further information, including how to :ref:`installation` the project.